AxelNatusch/backend_template/tests/README.md

-# DocuRead Tests
+# Tests

-This directory contains tests for the DocuRead application.
+This directory contains tests for the application.
 The directory/file structure should mimic the application structure.

 ## Example Structure